Expert Ratings For ConocoPhillips | Benzinga

 Below is a summary of how these 13 analysts rated ConocoPhillips over the past 3 months.
 The greater the number of bullish ratings, the more positive analysts are on the stock and the greater the number of bearish ratings, the move negative analysts are on the stock

-This current average has increased by 5.54% from the previous average price target of $76.75.
+This average price target has increased by 5.59% over the past month.

 How Are Analyst Ratings Determined?